Showing posts with label PacMan. Show all posts

 A game for Spock!

-The controls are odd and things get very weird when trying to play everything at once!
-However, there's only so much my tiny brain could cope with and I found that I could play two games at once.
-But not three, I had no chance!!
-Visually, it works well but, if you're struggling to see things properly, then you can alter each game's appearance using the numeric pad.
-Also, there's an option to invert colours which makes everything look ugly but it's much better on the eyes.
+The controls are a bit odd, and things get strange when trying to play everything simultaneously.
+However, my tiny brain couldn’t handle it all, and I found I could only play two games at once, not three!
+Visually, it works well, but if you’re struggling to see clearly, adjust each game’s appearance using the numeric pad.
+There’s also an option to invert colours, which makes everything a bit ugly, but it’s much better for your eyes.

 Monday, January 04, 2016